MarinaMastroleo/ACSE_compiler/README.md

 ACSE is able to translate a source code written in LanCE 1.3 (Language for Compilers Education) into an assembly for the MACE architecture.

 -------------------------------
+how to compile and run new Lance programs.
+TERMINAL:

+make clean

-To install the ACSE compiler type in the console: make
+make (To install the ACSE compiler type in the console)

-To compile some examples (located in the directory ./tests) type: make tests
+make tests (To compile some examples (located in the directory ./tests))

-In order to use the compiler/assembler/executor at first you have to export the directory

-./bin in your current PATH as follows:

-export PATH=`pwd`/bin:$PATH

-You can compile and run new Lance programs in this way (suppose you have saved a Lance program in 'myprog.src'):

-acse myprog.src myprog.asm

-asm myprog.asm myprog.o

-mace myprog.o
+./bin/mace ./tests/special/special.o

 -------------------------------
 EXERCISE